harness/developer-hub/docs/platform/harness-aida/code-assistant.md

 Harness AI code assistant is designed to seamlessly integrate with your development workflow and it is available as an extension for popular Integrated Development Environments (IDEs).
 It exploits th power of Large Language Models to understand the context and generate relevant code/comment tailored to your specific needs.

-For instructions on how to install and configure the Harness AI Code Assistant extension see the installation section.
+For instructions on how to install and configure the Harness AI Code Assistant extension see the installation section below.

 ## Installation and Setup
 Harness AI code assistant is currently available as an extension for Visual Studio Code.
 It can be installed directly from the Visual Studio Code Marketplace.